Use fullPage.js slider in Webflow to create a full-screen slider

 Setting height 100vh

-We can add one and the copy and paste the others.
+We can add one and copy and paste the others.
 Each of them will have to use the class section.

 Setting class section